Forest School Experience

 Where do the children go for Forest School and how do you get there?

-Up to 12 children go per session with no less than 3 adults.
-This is a higher ratio of adult to child than in the nursery.
+Up to 8 children go per session with no less than 2 adults.

 What about my child’s safety?